jutunen/custom-piano-keys/README.md

 ![Screenshot](keys.png)

 ## Features
-Piano-keys is a stand-alone vanilla JS web component that does not use shadow DOM.
+Pianokeys is a stand-alone vanilla JS web component that does not use shadow DOM.

 Following component attributes are configurable: